SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 #### TRELAINE

-> ...ME EITHER.
+> ...
+ME EITHER.

 <br><i>We were in a huge room now.
 I knew this place.
 Bookshelves lined the walls.
 This was his collection, the corpus of his knowledge on the vampiric condition, both fact and fantasy.
-This was no library; there were no cards or date stamps.
+This was no library; there were no cards in sleeves or date stamps.
 Everything here was free to take.
 What became missing would eventually be restocked.</i>

 <i>We would have to make our way into the lower levels to find his sanctum.
 We walked slowly, and through it all, Lenard held my hand.
 I suppose it was one of the only parts of me not plated in metal.
 The glove kept me from the full sensation, and yet, it was a homecoming.</i>